GENI-NSF/geni-tools/README-omni.txt

 == Handling Omni Output ==
 In Omni versions prior to v1.3, some output went to STDOUT.
 Callers could redirect STDOUT ('>') to a file.
-In all cases where users would do that, Omni now supports the '-o' option to have Omni save the output to one or more files for you.
-See the documentation for individual commands for details.
+In all cases where users would do that, Omni supports the '-o' option to have Omni save the output to one or more files for you.
+See the [#RunningOmni documentation] for individual commands for details.

-Remaining output is done through the python logging package, and prints to STDERR by default.
+Omni output is done through the python logging package, and prints to STDERR by default.
 Logging levels, format, and output destinations are configurable by supplying a custom Python logging configuration file, using the '-l' option.
 Note that these settings